• USD

 Dimensions

-Stretching 380 km north to south and averaging 60 km east to west, the wild expanse of the Kruger National Park may almost be considered a province in its own right.
-Two rivers are natural borders to the park; the Limpopo River in the north and the Crocodile River in the south.
-Kruger's western boundary runs across the Limpopo and Mpumalanga provinces, while Mozambique's Limpopo National Park lies to the east.
+Stretching 352 km north to south and averaging about 60 km east to west, the wild expanse of the Kruger National Park may almost be considered a province in its own right.
+Two rivers form natural borders to the park: the Limpopo River in the north and the Crocodile River in the south.
+Kruger’s western boundary runs across Limpopo and Mpumalanga, while Mozambique’s Limpopo National Park lies to the east.

 Rivers